tomsilver/pddlgym/pddlgym/README.md

 **This library is under development by [Tom Silver](http://web.mit.edu/tslvr/www/) and [Rohan Chitnis](https://rohanchitnis.com/).**

-## Paper

-Please see [our paper](https://arxiv.org/abs/2002.06432) describing the design decisions and implementation details behind PDDLGym.

 ## Status

 **The following PDDL features are not yet supported:**